-- Must be an original surety document. - Assignments of Escrow Account forms must be from a legally licensed banking institution. - Assignment of Escrow Account forms must be stamped, signed, and notarized by a valid Notary Public licensed to do business in the state of Washington. - Bonds must be issued from a bonding agent licensed within the state of Washington.
+- Must be an original surety document. - Escrow Agreement must be from a legally licensed banking institution. - Escrow Agreement must be stamped, signed, and notarized by a valid Notary Public licensed to do business in the state of Washington. - Bonds must be issued from a bonding agent licensed within the state of Washington.
 State forms may be used by the bonding agent, or bonding agents may use their own forms, provided all information contained on the state form is contained in the agent form. - Entity Pool sureties must be self-insured local government property/liability programs that have the approval and oversight of the State Risk Manager in the Office of Financial Management as provided in RCW 48.62 and operate under the rules of WAC 82-60.